Roasted Cauliflower with Creamy Parmesan Dip

 This is such an easy roasted cauliflower recipe that’s easy to customize using your favorite spices.
 Here’s my preferred method for roasting cauliflower in the oven:

-1. Place cauliflower florets on a baking tray, arranged in a single flat layer.
+1. Place cauliflower florets on a large rimmed baking sheet, arranged in a single layer.

 3. Evenly sprinkle with smoked paprika, and optionally sprinkle with salt and pepper, to taste.

-5. Serve with the creamy Parmesan dipping sauce.
+5. Serve as an appetizer or side dish with the creamy Parmesan dipping sauce.

 4.62 from 13 votes